Moonrise Kingdom: Plot

-Suzy's parents, Ward, the Scouts, and Sharp finally find Sam and Suzy in their tent.
+Suzy's parents, Ward, the Scouts, and Sharp finally find Sam and Suzy in their tent the next morning.
 Suzy's parents take her home.
 Ward gives Sam a letter from the Billingsleys stating that they no longer wish to house Sam.
 He stays with Sharp while they await the arrival of a Social Services worker, who will likely place Sam in an orphanage and possibly treat him with electroshock therapy.

 While in their treehouse, the Camp Ivanhoe Scouts have a change of heart and decide to help Suzy and Sam.
-Together, they paddle to neighboring St. Jack Wood Island to seek out the help of Ben, an older cousin of the scout Skotak.
+They help Suzy and Sam sneak out and then together paddle to neighboring St. Jack Wood Island to seek out the help of Ben, an older cousin of the scout Skotak.
 Ben works at Fort Lebanon, a larger Khaki Scout summer camp on St. Jack Wood Island run by Ward's superior, Commander Pierce.
 Ben decides to try to take Sam and Suzy to a crabbing boat anchored off the island so that Sam can work as a crewman and avoid Social Services.
-He performs a "wedding" ceremony, which he admits is not legally binding before they leave.
-Sam and Suzy never make it onto the crabbing boat, and her parents, Captain Sharp, Social Services, and the Scouts of Fort Lebanon under the command of Ward pursue them instead.
+He performs a wedding ceremony, which he claims is not "legally" binding, before they leave.
+Sam, Suzy, and Ben set off for the crabbing boat in a sailboat, but quickly return so that Sam can retrieve Suzy's binoculars.
+As Sam returns to the camp chapel to look for the binoculars, he is confronted by Redford, who alerts the camp to Sam and Suzy's presence.
+Suzy's parents, Captain Sharp, Social Services, and the Scouts of Fort Lebanon, under the command of Ward, pursue them.

 A violent hurricane and flash flood strike, and Sharp apprehends Sam and Suzy on the steeple of the church in which they first met.
 Lightning destroys the steeple, but Sharp saves them.
 During the storm, he decides to become Sam's legal guardian.
 The hurricane erases Mile 3.25 Tidal Inlet from the map.
 At Summer's End, Sam is upstairs painting a landscape of Moonrise Kingdom.
 Suzy and her brothers are called to dinner, while Sam slips out of the window to join Sharp in his patrol car, telling Suzy he will see her the following day.